Struct Operator

 pub async fn lister(&self, path: &str) -> Result<Lister>

-List entries that starts with given path in parent dir.
+Create a new lister to list entries that starts with given path in parent dir.

 §Notes